-DATE: January 21, 2022
+DATE: April 12, 2022

-The Massachusetts Department of Public Health (DPH) continues to work with state, federal and local partners on the outbreak of Coronavirus Disease 2019 (COVID-19), caused by the virus SARS-CoV-2, and we continue to appreciate the essential role you have in responding to this evolving situation.
+The Massachusetts Department of Public Health (DPH) continues to work with state, federal and local partners to address Coronavirus Disease 2019 (COVID-19), caused by the virus SARS-CoV-2, and we continue to appreciate the essential role you have in responding to this evolving situation.

-DPH has developed this comprehensive guidance, based upon the Centers for Disease Control and Prevention (CDC) recommendations, to clarify the PPE that health care personnel (HCP) use in clinical care areas and in other non-clinical areas in health care facilities.
+DPH has updated this comprehensive guidance, based upon the Centers for Disease Control and Prevention (CDC) recommendations, to clarify the PPE that health care personnel (HCP) use in clinical care areas and in other non-clinical areas in health care facilities.
 HCP refers to all paid and unpaid persons serving in healthcare settings and emergency medical services (EMS) who have the potential for direct or indirect exposure to patients or infectious materials including body substances; contaminated medical supplies, devices, and equipment; contaminated environmental surfaces; or contaminated air.
 Healthcare settings are not limited to health care facilities but may include community settings where home health workers or EMS personnel are providing care to patients.
-This guidance further updates the PPE standards that HCP must follow.
-Healthcare providers may implement policies to require HCP to use employer-issued PPE, and to preclude staff from using their own PPE absent appropriate safety and quality controls which may include but are not limited to fit-testing.
+This guidance clarifies circumstances when HCP may remove their facemasks.
+Healthcare providers may implement policies to require HCP to use employer-issued PPE, and to preclude staff or visitors from using their own PPE absent appropriate safety and quality controls which may include but are not limited to fit-testing.